sardonrx/hand-pose-controller/README.md

-# Gesture Controlled Video Game
+# Hand pose controlled car racing.

 ## Introduction
 This project is an amazing blend of Computer vision and Video Game.